-International Students on UKVI Tier 4 visas must engage with their studies at all times.
-The University is required to monitor attendance closely and report unauthorised absences to the Home Office.
+International Students sponsored for a visa must engage with their studies at all times.
+The University is required to monitor attendance and engagement closely and report unauthorised absences to the Home Office.
 Non-attendance may result in students being withdrawn from their course and losing their right to stay in the UK.
 For more information see the Attendance and Engagement Policy available at uwl.ac.uk/policies

-Further Education Courses
+Further Education Courses and Apprenticeships

-The University is required to monitor attendance on Further Education courses very closely and report unauthorised absences for funded learners to the Department for Education.
+The University is required to monitor attendance on Further Education courses and Apprenticeships very closely and report unauthorised absences for funded learners to the Department for Education.
 Non-attendance will result in students being withdrawn from their course.